b-harvest/tendermint/docs/architecture/adr-051-double-signing-protection-with-tendermint-mode.md

 There exists two main purposes for this ADR.

-1) To introduce the simplest functional abstraction of Tendermint Mode(https://github.com/tendermint/tendermint/issues/2237)
+1) To introduce the simplest functional abstraction of Tendermint Mode
-2) To prevent double signing incidents by node operators' mistakes or program malfunctioning
+2) To provide a prevention method for double signing incidents mistakenly executed by validators

 ## Decision